 - Thaw the puff pastry (usually about 20 minutes) then roll each sheet out to make it a little thinner and easier to fit everything on.
 Cut each sheet into 4 equal squares.

-A. First lay on a slice of ham, folding so it fits inside the 1/2″ border.
+- Lay on a slice of ham, folding so it fits inside the ½" border.

-B. Lay a piece of diagonally sliced cheese on top of ham.
-Use Gruyere or replace with cheddar or your favorite cheese.
+- Lay a piece of diagonally sliced cheese on top of ham.
+Use Gruyere or replace it with cheddar or your favorite cheese.

-C. Top cheese with a thin slice of pear.
-If need be, cut slice in half and put one on top of the other.
+- Top cheese with a thin slice of pear.
+If need be, cut the slice in half and put one on top of the other.

 - Using the tines of a fork, press the edges together to seal.